 When I booked the trip I made sure to avoid the monsoon season from June through September.
 It worked, and I had great weather throughout the trip.
 Temperatures were around 20°C - 25°C (70°F - 77°F) during the day, and mild at night.
 I had no rain during the trip.

-I have divided the pictures into four sections:
+I have divided the pictures into several sections: